 Manuals, Guidelines and Templates

-We collaborate closely with LGAQ to influence policy relevant to Local Government.
-As a parent organisation, LGAQ is a key partner and relies on qldwater to link with industry knowledge and information on significant issues as well as up-to-date technical advice.
+We collaborate closely with LGAQ to influence policy relevant to Local Government water and sewerage services.
+LGAQ is a key partner and relies on qldwater to link with industry knowledge and information on significant issues as well as up-to-date technical advice.

 We regularly meet with and seek to understand member's needs

-We understand that member's issues and infrastructure may be locally unique. qldwater staff engage regularly with members and develop opportunities for face-to-face meetings throughout the year to discuss local issues and impacts.
-Some opportunities include regional conferences and industry events, training, expert panels, TRG and Management Committee meetings, QWRAP regional meetings and our annual Water Connections Week.
+We understand that member issues may be unique. qldwater staff engage regularly with members and develop opportunities for face-to-face meetings throughout the year to discuss local issues and impacts.
+Some opportunities include regional conferences and industry events, training, expert panels, TRG meetings, QWRAP regional meetings and our annual Water Connections Week.
 Feedback, suggestions or comments from members are invited through a range of mechanisms.

 Training and Capacity Building